This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

-I-5 is the fastest route between the Bay and LA, but not the most scenic.
+The fastest drive from SF to LA is I5, but it’s not the most scenic route.
 In fact, many would say this is one of the most boring drives in the state of California.
 It is straight and flat, except for the “Grapevine.”
 We’ll talk more about the Grapevine in a bit.

 Even though you’re in a hurry, you will probably need to make at least one stop, at least to refuel the car.
 You may want to take a bit longer break to eat a nice meal or walk around a bit.
 If you’ve got kids, you’ll want to burn off some of their energy, or they will make you crazy.

 Take heart, there are a few good places to stop.